-In the Unicode encoding UTF-32 each character is encoded with four bytes (32 bits).
-The result is a larger memory requirement compared to all other codes, since all other encodings have a variable byte length.
-But it arises also the advantage that UTF-32 encoded files or streams are easier to handle, because each byte has exactly his place and there is no variable length.
+In the Unicode encoding UTF-32, each character is encoded with four bytes (32 bits).
+The result is a larger memory requirement compared to all other encodings, since all other encodings have a variable byte length for each character.
+However, this also results in the advantage that UTF-32 encoded files or streams are easier to handle and process, because each byte has exactly its place and there is no variable length.

 One advantage of this encoding is, that a particular character can be accessed easily in memory and it is no problem to determine the length of a text, because you only have to divide the number of used bytes by four to get the number of characters.

-A key disadvantage is the larger memory requirement.
-In comparison to texts consisting of Latin letters, which are stored in UTF-7, UTF-8 or ANSI, the memory requirement of UTF-32 encoding is four times larger.
-Even when you are using other characters like Cyrillic or Greek letters, UTF-32 needs much more memory, because in all other encodings only less and unusual characters are encoded with four bytes.
+A decisive disadvantage is the larger memory requirement.
+In comparison to texts consisting of Latin letters, which are stored in UTF-7, UTF-8 or ANSI because the memory requirement of UTF-32 encoding is four times larger.
+Even in case you are using other characters like Cyrillic or Greek letters, UTF-32 needs much more memory, because in all other encodings only less used and unusual characters are encoded with four bytes.

 UTF-32 can be stored both as Big Endian and Little Endian.
-The byte order mark at a storage as Big Endian is 00 00 FE FF, as Little Endian accoring FF FE 00 00.
-See Endianness and Byte Oder Mark for more information.
+This means that the byte order (= endianness) is either from right to left (big endian) or from left to right (little endian).
+The byte order mark (BOM) for a storage as Big Endian is 00 00 FE FF, as Little Endian FF FE 00 00, accordingly.